Time Flies

 “Just need …Time!” he burbles through blood and fly-specked goo.

 The student approaches, sneering.
 “Time?
-You know nothing . laughed at my work on Chronons.
-Well, my honor is restored.
-Wasn’t kidding about crossbows at noon.”
+You know nothing.
+You laughed at my work on Chronons.
+Well, wasn’t kidding about crossbows at noon, doc.
+Consider my honor restored. ”

 A fly settles on Rene’s eye.